Updated July 2019

-This Summer I cruised on Azura with P&O Cruises, on a 17 night sailing to the Eastern Med — taking in Greece, Italy and Croatia and more beautiful ports.
-I’ve cruised before, but this was the first time as the mother of a six month year old (Theo) — so thought I’d share the experience with you, so you know what to expect.
+For my very first family cruise I went for a 17-night itinerary onboard P&O Azura sailing to the Eastern Mediterranean — taking in Greece, Italy and Croatia and more beautiful ports.
+I’ve cruised before, but this was the first time as the mother of a six month old (Theo) — so thought I’d share the experience with you, so you know what to expect.

 You can pre-book lots of the equipment on P&O Cruises, and it’s all FREE!
-We pre-booked a travel cot, baby bath, bottle steriliser and food warmer, which meant more room in the suitcase for shoes!
-All of these were waiting in the cabin for us.
+We pre-booked a travel cot, baby bath, bottle steriliser, and food warmer, which meant more room in the suitcase for shoes!
+Just mention your needs at the time of booking, and you can expect all the items waiting for you in the cabin.

 For small babies, I’d recommend that you pack your own sleeping bag/baby blanket —as the cot comes with a duvet — and also pack a mini bottle cleaning brush and a small amount of washing up liquid for washing the bottles.
 The travel cot conveniently doubles as a playpen and with a little manoeuvring you can get it onto a shady spot on the balcony, so baby can play while you relax in the sunshine (or try to!).